Golden Gate Graphics

 Credit terms would require a credit application be completed and approved.

 USA payments are by check or Paypal.com.
 International payments are by Paypal or SWIFT wire transfers.
-(SWIFT stands for Society for Worldwide Interbank Financail Telecomunicatons.
+(SWIFT stands for Society for Worldwide Interbank Financial Telecomunicatons.
 Check with your banker on how to use it.)